The Black Douglas

 Was the Scottish nation built on a unique culture and identity?

-The ‘battle’ of Rosslyn itself resulted from the actions of Sir John de Segrave, who had been given control of English troops in Scotland after Falkirk.
-De Segrave fell in love with Lady Margaret Ramsey of Dalhousie while commander of Edinburgh Castle.
+The ‘battle’ of Rosslyn itself is said to have resulted from the actions of Sir John de Segrave, who had been given control of English troops in Scotland after Falkirk.
+De Segrave apparently fell in love with Lady Margaret Ramsey of Dalhousie while commander of Edinburgh Castle.
 However, Lady Margaret was already romantically entangled with Sir Henry St. Clair of Rosslyn and disinterested in de Segrave.

 Fortunately, Prior Abernathy, at Mount Lothian Priory (near Balantradoch), sent monks on horseback to raise the alarm.
 Sir William Wallace, Sir John Comyn, Sir Symon Fraser, Somerfield of Carnwarth, Simon of the Lee, Flemming of Cumbernauld and Sir Henry St. Clair were all within reach.